Ed-Silver/CogentRoleplay-Core/getting_started_writing_with_latex.md

 Latex-Workshop should delete the ./out folder once you terminate the build.
 If it does not, before recompiling you should delete this directory.
 This is as sometimes a failed compilation leaves half-finished files in this folder that then cause any subsequent compiles to fail.

 ### Missing packages
 If you are missing a package, open the program "TLShell TeX Live Manager" that will have been installed with LaTeX.
 Here you can search for packages, select them and then install them.
 VSCode will need to be restarted before LaTeX will find them.
+If you keep having problems, try selecting "Collections and schemes" and then searching for and installing `collection-latex`, `collection-latexrecommened` and `collection-latexextra`.

 ## Project structure
 All of the content files are found under sections.
 Each section (or part as LaTeX calls them) of the rulebook has a separate folder under this folder.
 Examples are introduction and character_creation.
 Within these sections each chapter has its own `.tex` file.
 It is within these files that the content of the pages lies.
 The only other important file is main.tex in the root directory.
 This file is responsible for collating all the sections and chapters.
 Within it you can see the links to the chapter `.tex` files.

 ## LaTeX formatting
 You’ll often see `\label{this_is_my_label_name}` in the following examples.
-These labels allow you to reference within the text using `\ref{this_is_my_label_name}`.
-In most cases they are not necessary but adding them is a good idea for later.
-The wording of these labels can be anything, but for easy organization we use things like `sec:` and `fig:` to sort our labels.
+These labels allow you to reference within the text using `\autoref{this_is_my_label_name}`.
+In most cases they are not necessary but adding them is a good idea for later on.
+The wording of these labels can be anything, but for easy organisation we use things like `sec:` and `fig:` to sort our labels.

 ### Creating a new book section (part)
-Use `/part{This is the part title}` within main.tex.
+Use `\part{This is the part title} \label{part:this_is_the_part_title}` within main.tex at the position you want the part to start.

 ### Creating a new chapter
 Within `main.tex` add a new block to link the chapter.
 This will look like: